 Yoga has long helped people heal, relax, gain self-awareness, and find inner peace.
-Many treatment centers know of these proven benefits and provide yoga therapy for people seeking recovery from drug or alcohol addiction.
+Many treatment centers know of these proven benefits and provide yoga therapy for people seeking drug or alcohol addiction recovery.
 In fact, one in fourteen Americans uses yoga to enrich their lives.
 For your new, healthier life, this practice can benefit you, too.

 Anyone can benefit from yoga, primarily since you practice it anywhere you choose without the need for specialized equipment.
 In yoga therapy, sessions engage people of all ages and physical fitness levels.
 As you learn how to practice yoga for your own benefit, you become able to use this physical exercise to calm yourself without using drugs or alcohol.